 David Godine's Lotte Jacobi Photographs (Boston, MA 2003) included both an introduction and notes by Moriarty.

-Moriarty's series of photographs, Warm Room: Photographs from Historic Greenhouses, (1996) is to be published with architectural drawings and site notes by Godine in 2018.
+Moriarty's series of photographs, Warm Room: Photographs from Historic Greenhouses will be published by VeronaLibri in 2019.

 Peter maintains a studio in Clinton, MA.
 Since 2015, his photographs have been represented by Anni Mackay at Bigtown Gallery in Rochester, Vermont.

 SELECTION FROM, Hot Houses, Warm Curves, exhibition at BigTown Gallery

 Photographs of 18th & 19th century greenhouses from around the world.